How Video Compression Works

 Compression Settings by Use Case

-Sharing via WhatsApp or Messaging (Under 16MB)
+Sharing Inline via WhatsApp or Messaging (Around 16MB)

 - Resolution: 720p (1280x720) is plenty for phone viewing